Press enter to see results or esc to cancel.

 • And more

-Let’s take a closer look at the relationship between these diseases and heart failure.
+Let’s take a closer look at these causes.

 Other heart diseases can weaken the functioning of the heart, leading to chronic heart failure.

-For instance, ischemic heart disease occurs when a waxy sticky substance (better-known fat or lipid deposits) builds up inside the coronary arteries.
+For instance, ischemic heart disease occurs when a waxy, sticky substance (better known as fat or lipid deposits) builds up inside the coronary arteries.
 The substance disrupts the functioning of the heart by limiting blood flow through the heart.
 Over time, this can lead to heart failure.

 High blood pressure pushes blood against the artery walls.
 Over time, this can weaken the heart, leading to heart failure.